mosuzi/front-logs/README.md

 const handler = new LogHandler() handler.connect() // connect to log engine

+if (!handler.logEngine) return // if connection failed, means engine does not exist and log will not be sent

 const log = new LogBean('This is a warning', 'WARN') handler.appendLog(log) // log
 handler.sendLog() // call engine to send log to server